Forum Corporation

 The Forum Corporation is a learning and consulting company.

 History

 Early years

 Forum was founded in 1971.
-Five partners, several of whom had recently graduated from Harvard Business School, they originally financed the startup with their American Express cards.
+Five partners, several of whom had recently graduated from Harvard Business School, initially self-funded the startup.
 By 1982 it was ranked 362 on the Inc. 500 list of the fastest growing private companies in America, with 170 employees and 40 part-time instructors.
 As clients moved, the company began conducting operations overseas in the late 1970s.

 Acquisitions

 On June 30, 2000, Forum accepted an offer by Pearson, a London-based media conglomerate, to purchase Forum for US$90 million (GBP 60 million) in cash.
 Pearson intended to merge Forum with FT Knowledge to generate sales of US$110 million in its first year.
 Forum Chairman and CEO John Humphrey oversaw the integration as chairman of an international advisory board while FT Knowledge CEO Pippa Wicks became the CEO of the new company.
 Forum executive vice president Jennifer Potter-Brotman was promoted to CEO of Forum, as Pearson wished to keep senior Forum managers and preserve brand identity.
 After Forum shareholders unanimously approved the purchase, and the Federal Trade Commission approved the deal on July 10, the official announcement was released August 3.